DmitriySh/system-design-course/03-data-storage/Lecture.md

    The relationships allow data in the store to be linked together directly and, in many cases, retrieved with one operation \
    examples: Neo4j, Tigergraph, Stardog; \
    use cases: social links between users, modeling and analysis of transport traffic, define recommendations to order the goods on marketplaces; \
-   features: fast search in relations; relations are materialized and consuming a RAM opposed to RDBMS where relations building at runtime and consuming CPU; \
+   features: fast search in relations; relations are materialized and consuming a RAM opposed to RDBMS where relations building at runtime and consuming CPU
 ```
 Query:
 MATCH (u:UserInfo)